-In Section D of the Online Appendix we develop a number of isomorphisms, in which we show that this class of urban models encompasses a wide range of different assumptions about consumption, production, goods' trade costs, and the supply of floor space: (i) the canonical urban model with a single final good and costless trade (as in Lucas and Rossi-Hansberg 2002; Ahlfeldt et al. 2015); (ii) an extension of the canonical urban model to incorporate nontraded goods; (iii) multiple final goods with costly trade and Ricardian technology differences (as in Eaton and Kortum 2002; Redding 2016); (iv) final goods that are differentiated by origin with costly trade (as in Armington 1969; Allen and Arkolakis 2014; Allen, Arkolakis, and Li 2017); (v) horizontally differentiated firm varieties with costly trade (as in

-Helpman 1998; Redding and Sturm 2008; Monte, Redding, and Rossi-Hansberg 2018).
-In Section F of the Online Appendix we show that our approach also encompasses a dynamic model, in which there is a gradual response to the new transport technology because of adjustment costs for investments in durable building capital.
+In Section D of the online appendix, we develop a number of isomorphisms, in which we show that this class of urban models encompasses a wide range of different assumptions about consumption, production, goods' trade costs and the supply of floor space: (i) the canonical urban model with a single final good and costless trade (as in Lucas and Rossi-Hansberg 2002 and Ahlfeldt, Redding, Sturm, and Wolf 2015); (ii) an extension of the canonical urban model to incorporate non-traded goods; (iii) multiple final goods with costly trade and Ricardian technology differences (as in Eaton and Kortum 2002 and Redding 2016); (iv) final goods that are differentiated by origin with costly trade (as in Armington 1969, Allen and Arkolakis 2014 and Allen, Arkolakis, and Li 2017); (v) horizontally-differentiated firm varieties with costly trade (as in Helpman 1998, Redding and Sturm 2008, and Monte, Redding, and Rossi-Hansberg 2018).
+In Section F of the online appendix, we show that our approach also encompasses a dynamic model, in which there is a gradual response to the new transport technology, because of adjustment costs for investments in durable building capital.
 In this setting, the spatial distribution of economic activity responds sluggishly to the new transport technology, but our baseline quantitative analysis continues to hold.
 The reason is that this gradual response is captured in the observed historical population and rateable values and our baseline quantitative analysis conditions on these variables.

-We consider a city (Greater London) embedded in a wider economy (Great Britain).
-The economy as a whole consists of a discrete set of locations M. Greater London is a subset of these locations $\mathbb{N} \subset \mathbb{M}$.
+We consider a city (Greater London) that is embedded within a wider economy (Great Britain).
+The economy as a whole consists of a discrete set of locations \mathbb{M} .
+Greater London comprises a subset of these locations $\mathbb{N} \subset \mathbb{M}$.
 Time is discrete and is indexed by t.
 In our data for 1921, we only observe aggregate bilateral commuting flows for all workers together.
 Furthermore, the main effect of the steam railway was to permit the first large-scale separation of workplace and residence for workers in all occupations and industries.
 Therefore, we abstract from ex ante heterogeneity across different types of workers in the model by assuming a single worker type, although we do allow for ex post idiosyncratic heterogeneity across workers.28 The economy as a whole is populated by an exogenous continuous measure $L{\mathbb{M}t}$ of workers, who are geographically mobile and endowed with one unit of labor that is supplied inelastically.
-Workers simultaneously choose their preferred residence nand workplace i given their idiosyncratic draws.29 With a continuous measure of workers, the law of large numbers applies, and the expected values of variables for a given residence and workplace equal their realized values.
-Motivated by the fact that net commuting into Greater London is small even in 1921, we assume prohibitive commuting costs across the boundaries of Greater
+Workers simultaneously choose their preferred residence n and workplace i given their idiosyncratic draws.29 With a continuous measure of workers, the law of large numbers applies, and the expected values of variables for a given residence and

-28. In Online Appendix Section I4 we provide further evidence that commuting is pervasive across workers in all occupations and industries.
+28In Section 14 of the online appendix, we provide further evidence that commuting is pervasive across workers in all occupations and industries.
 First, we combine our 1921 bilateral commuting data with 1911 data on occupation by residence to show that there is little relationship between the shares of occupations in employment by residence and net inflows and outflows of commuters as a share of employment and residents.
-Second, we use data on occupation by residence back to the midnineteenth century to show that there is an increase over time in the average distance of residences from the Guildhall for workers in all occupations.
+Second, we use data on occupation by residence back to the mid-19th century to show that there is an increase over time in the average distance of residences from the Guildhall in the center of the City of London for workers in all occupations.

-29. To ease the exposition, we typically use n for residence and i for workplace, except where otherwise indicated.
+29To ease the exposition, we typically use n for residence and i for workplace, except where otherwise indicated.